AADHIX/Kcal_calorie_app/README.md

 ## 📱 Overview

-**kcal** is an intelligent Flutter application that combines computer vision with nutrition tracking to help users maintain a healthy lifestyle.
+**Kcal** is an intelligent Flutter application that combines computer vision with nutrition tracking to help users maintain a healthy lifestyle.
 The app uses a pre-trained TensorFlow Lite model to recognize food items through the camera and provides detailed nutritional information including calories, proteins, fats, and carbohydrates.

 ### 🎯 Key Features